derekw26/project0/README.md

 ## Methodology

+- Array of arrays to represent the board display
-I wanted to use images to represent the X and O on the board.
-I used Jquery selectors.
+- Images to represent the X and O on the board
+- Buttons to represent the turn selector
+- Jquery selectors to manipulate the DOM elements
+- Added functionality for user uploaded tokens

 ## Unsolved Problems

-- Stacking the X and O Images on top of each other without using ```display: none```, and maintaining transitions
+- Stacking the X and O Images on top of each other without using ```display: none``` and maintaining transitions
-- A few other things to add
+- Adding new features

 ## Future Additions